glitch003/Amble/deconet_modules/react-native-aws-ses/README.md

-# SDKD Aws Ses
+# RN Aws Ses

-This module is used to send emails using AWS SES.
+This module is used to send emails using AWS SES entirely on device.

-Check out the github repo for docs and more info on how to use this library: https://github.com/glitch003/react-native-distributed-dev-kit

-You will need to obtain an API key which can be done by signing up [here](https://app.sdkd.co)

 Note that this module depends on https://github.com/mvayngrib/react-native-crypto so you should follow those installation instructions as well.